openenclave/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 ### Priority between the SGX DCAP and quote-ex Libraries

 An SGX platform can have either the DCAP library or the quote-ex library, or both of them installed.

-* When only the DCAP library is installed, it will be used.
-* When only the quote-ex library is installed, it will be used.
-* When both libraries are installed:
-    * If the DCAP library is configured for in-process quote generation, the DCAP library is chosen, so this default behavior for existing applications is preserved.
-    * Otherwise if the DCAP library is configured for out-of-process quote generation, the quote-ex library will be used, as it supports more evidence formats.
+* If `SGX_AESM_ADDR` is not set, then the DCAP library must be installed.
+During quote generation, SGX quoting enclaves will be loaded in the application process.
+* If `SGX_AESM_ADDR` is set, then the quote-ex library as well as the AESM plugins must be installed.
+During quote generation, SGX quoting enclaves will be loaded in the SGX AESM service.
+The necessary libraries and plugins are listed as follows:
+  * `libsgx-quote-ex`
+  * `sgx-aesm-service`
+  * `libsgx-aesm-ecdsa-plugin`
+  * `libsgx-aesm-pce-plugin`
+  * `libsgx-aesm-quote-ex-plugin`

+On Linux platforms running kernel 5.11 or later, to be able to use the DCAP library for in-process quote generation, the user running the process needs to be added to the `sgx_prv` group, with the following command:
+* `sudo usermod -a -G sgx_prv <username>`

+Note that this requires a new session to take effect.
+If this group has not been created, create it before adding the user to the group.

+For more information, see [SGX DCAP in-proc quote](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/driver/linux/README.kernel.md#apps-with-in-process-quote).

 #### Options for Host-side Plugin Library Link with the SGX DCAP and quote-ex Libraries